jack-and-rozz/tft-imgcap/README.md

 ## Train and test a model
 ```
-python main.py checkpoints/tmp # test.png will be generated.
+python main.py checkpoints/tmp # trained models and evaluation results will be stored checkpoints/tmp/.
 ```